nuwanpofficial/aws-standard-waf-terraform/Readme.md

 If you do not need any specific rule configured in the following terraform script, kindlt comment out the ***rule{}*** section in the wafv2 resources terraform files.

+In this script S3 bucket will be using the default S3 encryption.

 **Either manage this resource through TF scripts or Manually.
 Otherwise inconsistancies can be occurred.**

 ## Modification Before Use